philosolog/philosolog.github.io/_pages/about.md

 profile:
   align: right
   image: sprout.png
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: >
    the only sprout i found in a rocky desert
 news: false  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

+the satisfyingness of a properly compiled latex file document on the first try